VenomousSteam81/cookie-clicker-new/README.md

     - Pantheon (Gods)
         * CPS God

+## FAQ
+* How do I use this?
+    1. You need to download the latest release
+    2. If you need to, extract the folder called `cookie-clicker-new`
+    3. Double-click the `index.html` file
+    4. Upload a file from original version (not recommended), or create one

+* WHY DON'T I SEE ANY OF THE MINIGAMES
+    - I don't know how the minigames appear

+* WHY WON'T ANYTHING WORK
+    - Create an issue on the GitHub page

 ## IMPORTANT INFO ABOUT SAVE FILES
 * Do NOT create an issue saying that your save file broke because you used this!